By Sandy Baker

 Many men and women learn, through treatment, that addiction doesn’t have to be a life sentence.

-Yet, it takes constant management and a keen sense of awareness to keep it at bay.
+That said, it takes constant management and a keen sense of awareness to maintain sobriety.
 Now that you’re leaving your addiction treatment center, you’re about to embrace life again to the fullest.
-As all of these good things begin to happen, it’s also important to recognize the risks you face each day.
+As all of these good things begin to happen, it’s important to recognize the risks you will face each day.

 These risks include addiction triggers or situations that can spur a relapse.
-Your goal is, in part, to avoid situations that could lead to drug or alcohol use.
-Taking yourself out of these high-risk scenarios isn’t hard to do, once you learn to recognize the risks exist.
+Taking yourself out of these high-risk scenarios isn’t hard to do, once you learn to anticipate them.

 Take a look at some of the most common addiction triggers and consider how to avoid them.
 There’s no doubt you will encounter situations that heighten your cravings.
 Being able to recognize these and take action to prevent them from becoming a relapse is essential.

 #1: Identify Your Personal Triggers First

 Each person’s triggers are unique.
 For some people, getting high or drunk is the direct result of stress.
 For others, it is the result of just being in the vicinity of a club.
 Ask yourself: